-From these Hurst exponents, we, indeed, obtain the isotropic value ($H_{yp_t} = H_{\varphi p_t}\approx H_{y\varphi} $ ) between any two directions of multiparticle production in three-dimensions phase space.
-This result means that fractality in multiparticle production of central Au-Au collisions is self-similar.
+From these Hurst exponents, we in fact obtain isotropic values ($H_{yp_t} = H_{\varphi p_t}\approx H_{y\varphi}$) for any two directions of multiparticle production in three-dimensional phase space.
+This means that fractality in multiparticle production of central Au-Au collisions is self-similar.